lasy/VIBRANT-0-QC-and-preprocessing/README.md

 There is one (or a few) quarto documents (`.qmd`) per modality.
 While most are standalone, it is recommended to execute them in the order they are numbered.

-In development, these documents read "raw tabular data" from the VIBRANT dropbox (or UCLouvain secure One-Drive).
+In development, these documents read "raw tabular data" from the VIBRANT secure dropbox (or UCLouvain secure One-Drive) and export the processed data on secure shared drives.
-Once all data is generated, QCed, and locked, data will be stored on a Zenodo repository and path will be modified accordingly.